romboai/handbook/docs/Onboarding.md

 - [ ] Talk about the [software development channel](https://web.microsoftstream.com/channel/e9dec84c-87c6-430a-b109-1964847d6bfe) on streams, since there some useful videos for training and deep dives
 - [ ] Talk about the role of the Business Unit Architect(s) before to say goodbye.
 - [ ] Talk about the [awesome resources repo](https://gitlab.com/AgileFactory/developers/awesome-resources)
-- [ ] Talk about Elapseit and explain how track the time and the expense in Agile Lab
+- [ ] Talk about Elapseit and explain how track the time and the expense in ROMBO AI
 - [ ] Share an onboarding outcome with the Manager and the first Project Lead the new member will be assigned to.
 - [ ] Share the list of workplace safety managers (RLS, first aid, fire prevention) to the new members.
 The list is available in `sharepoint://BigData/Documents/People Operations/Responsabili sicurezza`
 - [ ] Check that an updated curriculum vitae in a word document has been provided by the on-boarded person, put it in `sharepoint://Training/curriculum`